A Note on Hamiltonian Cycles in Digraphs with Large Degrees: Conclusion

 \section{Conclusion}

 For Hamiltonicity of a graph $G$ (undirected graph), there are numerous sufficient conditions in terms of the connectivity number $k(G)$ of $G$, where $k(G)\geq 3$ (recall that for a graph $G$ to be Hamiltonian, $k(G)\geq 2$ is a necessary condition) and the minimum degree $\delta(G)$ or the sum of degrees of some vertices with certain properties.
 Results on Hamiltonian graphs can be found in the survey papers by Gould, e.g. \cite{[15]}.
 This is not the case for the general digraphs.
 Moreover, in \cite{[16]}, the author proved that: For every pair of integers $k\geq 2$ and $n\geq 4k+1$ (respectively, $n=4k+1$), there exists a $k$-strong $(n-1)$-regular (respectively, with minimum degree at least $n-1$ and with minimum semi-degrees at least $2k-1=(n-3)/2$) a non-Hamiltonian digraph of order $n$.
-Based on the evidence from Theorem 7, we propose the following problem.

-\textbf{Problem:} {\it Let $D$ be a $s$-strong digraph of order $n$, where $s\geq 2$.
-Suppose that $n-1$ vertices of $D$ have degrees at least $n+p$ and the remaining vertex has degree at least $n-q$.
-For fixed $s$, find the minimum value of $p$ and the maximum value of $q$ such that $D$ is Hamiltonian}.
+There are a number of degree or degree sum condition for a bipartite digraph to be Hamiltonian.
+The reader can find more information on the topic in survey paper \cite{[17]} by Ge, Ye and Zhang.
+Often, the lower bounds in such conditions are best possible.
+However, many reseachers reduce the bounds and try to identify all exceotional bipartite digraphs, that is the non-Hamiltonian digraphs satisfing these new conditions, see \cite{[18]} and the papers cited there.